mohammadarifzafra/topgrade_api/docs/AUTH_DOCUMENTATION.md

 ### 1. OTP Configuration
 - **Static OTP**: Currently set to "654321" for all requests
+- **OTP Expiration**: 10 minutes for both email and phone OTP
 - **Phone Validation**: Must be exactly 10 digits
 - **Supported Formats**: "9876543210", "+91 9876543210", "(987) 654-3210"
+- **Security**: OTP verification is required before password reset or phone signin

 ### 2. Security Best Practices
 - Store tokens securely (not in plain localStorage for production)